todogroup/osposurvey/2019/questions.md

 * WhiteHat Security
 * WhiteSource
 * Other (please specify)

-36. Of the following options, what are the top three benefits your company receives by using open source software?
-* Developer satisfaction
-* Development speed
+>LH Note (7/2/19): New question in 2019

+36. What kinds of tools does your company use to manage open source code repositories?
+(Check all that apply)
-* Functionality
+* GitHub paid version
-* Performance and stability
+* Other vendor’s paid version (e.g., GitLab, Bitbucket)
-* Quality of code
+* Free version of vendor solution (e.g., GitHub, GitLab)
-* Reliable support and/or consulting services
+* Homegrown solution
-* Security
+* Other (please specify)
-* Technology flexibility and extensibility
-* Total cost of ownership (licenses and developer time)

 ## Part 7
+### Part 7a
 37. To what degree do you perceive the following companies to be “good open source community citizens” in terms of their contributions, collaboration and leadership on open source projects and initiatives within the open source ecosystem?
 >{Excellent Above Average Average Below Average Very Poor Don't know}
 * AWS